productivity tips · Dec 23, 2022

 If there are specific areas that need improvement, take action right away so that you can show that you are committed to making changes.
 Following up with your supervisor after making changes is also a good idea - it shows that you are willing to listen and act on feedback.

-9. Communicate with your supervisor
+9. Are you communicating with your supervisor?

 If you're having difficulty meeting the expectations of your performance review, make sure to communicate with your supervisor.